The Remembrance Gallery

 Overview of Gallery Sections

-The Remembrance Gallery has three distinct sections.
-Featuring inclusive and comprehensive information, personal stories, and examples of everyday camp life, each section is designed to provide a variety of media to bet er understand this wartime experience.
+The Remembrance Gallery has three distinct sections providing inclusive and comprehensive information, personal stories, and examples of everyday camp life.
+Each section is designed to provide a variety of media to better understand this wartime experience.

 Monument

 The heart of the gallery is a memorial wall that lists the names of over 7,500 people imprisoned on these fairgrounds.
-Their names are in alphabetical order along with their government-assigned family number.
+Their names are in alphabetical order according to family last names along with their government-assigned family number.

 Family in the Puyallup Assembly Center Barracks